Back to Friends: Commercial performance

-In the United Kingdom, "Back to Friends" debuted at number 97 on the UK Singles Chart for the week of March 14, 2025.
-In its thirteenth week, it reached a peak of number seven.
-In Ireland, the song debuted at number 33 on the Irish Singles Chart for the week of March 28, 2025, and reached its peak of number four in its fourteenth week, becoming Sombr's second top-five song in the country, following "Undressed".
-It has been certified platinum by the British Phonographic Industry.
-Elsewhere in Europe, the song achieved top five positions in Austria (No. 5), the Czech Republic (No. 4), Lithuania (No. 4), Luxembourg (No. 5), and Switzerland (No. 3), and entered the top ten in Greece (No. 8) and Sweden (No. 7).
+In the United Kingdom, "Back to Friends" debuted at number 97 on the UK Singles Chart for the week of March 14, 2025, and peaked at number seven in its thirteenth week.
+In Ireland, the song debuted at number 33 on the Irish Singles Chart for the week of March 28, 2025, and reached number four in its fourteenth week, becoming Sombr's second top-five single in the country, following "Undressed".
+The song has been certified platinum by the British Phonographic Industry.
+Elsewhere in Europe, it achieved top five positions in Austria (No. 3), the Czech Republic (No. 3), Lithuania (No. 2), Luxembourg (No. 5), and Switzerland (No. 3), and entered the top ten in Germany (No. 7), Greece (No. 6), and Sweden (No. 7).

 In Australia, "Back to Friends" debuted at number 39 on the ARIA Singles Chart dated April 14, 2025, and peaked at number three in its seventh week.
-In New Zealand, the song debuted at number 36 for the week beginning April 4, 2025, and peaked at number four in its ninth week.
-It has been certified triple platinum by the Australian Recording Industry Association and double platinum by the Recorded Music NZ.
-Meanwhile, in Southeast Asia, "Back to Friends" reached the top five in the Philippines and Singapore, the top ten in Malaysia, and the top 20 in Indonesia.
+In New Zealand, it debuted at number 36 for the week beginning April 4, 2025, and reached number four in its ninth week.
+The song has been certified quadruple platinum by the Australian Recording Industry Association (ARIA) and double platinum by the Recorded Music NZ (RMNZ).
+In Southeast Asia, "Back to Friends" reached the top five in the Philippines and Singapore, the top ten in Malaysia, and the top 20 in Indonesia.

+According to the International Federation of the Phonographic Industry, "Back to Friends" was the 16th best-selling song of 2025, with over 970 million units worldwide, based on a combination of subscription and ad-supported streaming activity and digital downloads.

 Critical response

 In June 2025, Rolling Stone named "Back to Friends" one of the year's best songs so far, highlighting Sombr's ability to channel the nostalgic 2014 Tumblr grunge aesthetic era.
 The magazine also wrote that "the indie pop record plays out like an impassioned conversation that bleeds through the walls and captures the melodrama of teenage love".
+In December, the magazine ranked the song the 27th best song of the year.
+The song was also included in The New York Times's Jon Caramanica's year-end list.